leduardovb/leduardovb/README.md

 ## I'm Luiz Eduardo Vieira Barreto

 #### :pouting_man: About me
-- :technologist: Working as a Back-end developer at Viptech
+- :technologist: Working as a Front-end developer at Viptech
 - :man_scientist: Exploring everything about data

 #### :hammer_and_wrench: Tech Stack